sensu/sensu-docs/content/sensu-enterprise/2.6/integrations/jira.md

 default      | `Incident`
 example      | {{< highlight shell >}}"issue_type": "Bug"{{< /highlight >}}

+_NOTE: The `"issue_type": "Incident"` is not presented by default in some installations of Jira, including hosted versions.
+This can cause the integration to fail._

 root_url     |
 -------------|------
 description  | The JIRA root URL.
 When set, this option overrides the `host` option, most commonly used when a service proxy is in use.